Giant's Causeway & the Nine GlensLegendary rocks and a renowned Irish welcome.

 Accommodation is in twin and single rooms all with en-suite facilities, split equally between Glendale and The Meadows, two high standard guesthouses about a 10 minute walk from the centre of town.
 Cushendall has all the facilities a walker might require.
 You will be advised on arrival in Northern Ireland at which guest house you will be accommodated.

-Accommodation is on a half board basis, with breakfasts taken in your guesthouse and dinners taken in a local restaurant.
+Accommodation is on a half board basis, with breakfasts taken in your guesthouse and dinners taken in Harry's Restaurant.
 Lunches can be purchased locally and are not included in the holiday charge.

 On arrival day a complimentary transfer bus will operate from Belfast City airport at 4.00pm.
 On departure a transfer bus will operate to arrive at the airport at 12 noon.
 Should you wish to join this transfer coach, please let us know.
 Full details are available in our Holiday Information Sheet (downloadable below).

 Transport to and from the trailheads is included.

 Nearest airports: Belfast City (50 miles) or Belfast International (35 miles).